Lag BaOmer

-Lag BaOmer (LaG Bāʿōmer), also Lag B'Omer or Lag LaOmer, is a Jewish religious holiday celebrated on the 33rd day of the Counting of the Omer, which occurs on the 18th day of the Hebrew month of Iyar.
+Lag BaOmer (LaG Bāʿōmer lit. '"33rd [day] in the Omer"'), also Lag B'Omer or Lag LaOmer, is a Jewish religious holiday celebrated on the 33rd day of the Counting of the Omer, which occurs on the 18th day of the Hebrew month of Iyar.

-According to some of the Rishonim, it is the day on which the plague that killed Rabbi Akiva's 24,000 disciples came to an end, and for this reason the mourning period of the Counting of the Omer concludes on Lag BaOmer in many communities.
+According to the Rishonim, the plague that killed 24,000 of Rabbi Akiva's students ended on Lag BaOmer.
+For some communities, the mourning period of the Counting of the Omer thus concludes on Lag BaOmer.

-According to modern kabbalah, this day is the Hillula of Rabbi Shimon bar Yochai or the anniversary of his death.
-According to a late medieval tradition, Simeon ben Yochai is buried in Meron, and this association has spawned several well-known customs and practices on Lag BaOmer, including the lighting of bonfires and pilgrimages to Meron.
+The Hillula of Rabbi Shimon bar Yochai, is held on Lag BaOmer to mark the anniversary of his death.
+According to a late medieval tradition, pilgrimages are made to the burial place of Shimon bar Yochai in Meron on this day.

-Additionally, in modern-day Israel, the holiday also serves to commemorate the Bar Kokhba revolt against the Romans.
+The holiday also serves to commemorate the Bar Kokhba revolt against the Roman Empire.

 Etymology

 Children watch Lag BaOmer bonfire in Tel Aviv, Israel.

 Lag BaOmer is Hebrew for "33rd [day] in the Omer".
 The letter ל (lamed) or "L" has the numerical value of 30 and ג (gimel) or "G" has the numerical value of three (see Hebrew numerals).
 A vowel sound is conventionally added for pronunciation purposes.

 Some Jews call this holiday Lag LaOmer, which means "33rd [day] of the Omer", as opposed to Lag BaOmer, "33rd [day] in the Omer".
 Lag BaOmer is the traditional method of counting by some Ashkenazi and Hasidic Jews; Lag LaOmer is the count used by Sephardi Jews.
 Lag LaOmer is also the name used by Yosef Karo, who was a Sepharadi, in his Shulchan Aruch (Orach Chaim 493:2, and cf. 489:1 where BaOmer is inserted by Moses Isserles).
-(The form Lag B'Omer ["33rd day of an Omer"] is also sometimes used, though it is not grammatically correct in this setting.)